vchan2/vchan2.github.io/2022DiscreteMath.md

 <!--
 Thursday, Feb.
-2: 1.1 and half of 1.2 (light-coloured questions) Monday, Feb.
-6: Rest of 1.2 and all of 1.3 (light-coloured questions) Monday, Feb.
-13: 2.1 (light-coloured questions up to 47) Monday, Feb.
-20: 2.1 (rest of light-coloured questions) -->
+2: 1.1 and half of 1.2 (light-coloured questions) Tuesday, Feb.
+7: Rest of 1.2 and all of 1.3 (light-coloured questions) Tuesday, Feb.
+14: 2.1 (light-coloured questions up to 47) Tuesday, Feb.
+21: 2.1 (rest of light-coloured questions) -->

 Thursday, Mar.
 2: 2.2 (light-coloured questions)
-Monday, Mar.
-6: 2.3 (Q1-22, 36-43 light-coloured questions)
+Tuesday, Mar.
+7: 2.3 (Q1-22, 36-43 light-coloured questions)